MrJackey/UnityUtilities/README.md

 ![](.github/Resources/Images/PoolBrowser.png)

 > Disclaimer: I haven't used my `Object Pool` yet in a large scale project.
-It's in use in my personal hobby project but nothing bigger than that.
+It's in use in my personal projects but nothing bigger than that.
 It should work but its not been tested at scale.

 ## Hierarchy Organizer | [Link](Assets/Plugins/HierarchyOrganizer/)